CHIROPRACTIC RESEARCH AND ACCESS ARE IMPORTANT

 pursed-lips breathing and found that it was more calming,

-pleasant, and sense-of-control delivering, particularly
+pleasant, and sense-of-control delivering, especially

 good for managing emotional responses.
 (8) Interesting!